lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

 ## 3. Use Fst to detect outliers

-Note: We are using the Fst values generated through vcftools (see step 23 of Seqeuence Analysis) This includes all SNPs (not just the subset)
+Note: This includes all SNPs (not just the subset)

+### Method 1: Using Fst values generated through vcftools

+See step 23 of Seqeuence Analysis for vcftools Fst call

 ```
 Fstdata = read.delim("Fst_estimates_VCFtools/Fst_estimates_controlvsheat_vcftools.txt")